opendatadiscovery/odd-platform/docs/configuration-and-deployment/odd-platform.md

 **``**Otherwise **`INTERNAL_POSTGRESQL`**is the best pick
 {% endhint %}

-## Metrics Export
+## Enable Metrics

 Some of metadata ODD Platform ingests can be conveniently represented in a shape of time-series   chart, for example the amount of data in the MySQL table or the physical size of the Redshift database.
-ODD Platform allows users to push such metadata to the [OTLP collector](https://opentelemetry.io/docs/collector/) as a telemetry in order to be able to create charts in Prometheus, New Relic or any other backend that supports [OTLP Exporters](https://aws-otel.github.io/docs/components/otlp-exporter).
+ODD Platform pushes metadata to the [OTLP collector](https://opentelemetry.io/docs/collector/) as a telemetry in order to be able to create charts in [Prometheus](https://prometheus.io/), [New Relic](https://newrelic.com/) or any other backend that supports [OTLP Exporters](https://aws-otel.github.io/docs/components/otlp-exporter).
 These variables are needed to be set in order to leverage this functionality:

 * `metrics.export.enabled`: Must be set to `true`
 * `metrics.export.otlp-endpoint`: OTLP Collector endpoint